2020 Vision Capital Campaign

 A review of activities since the last newsletter follows:

-- Pavers for the labyrinth are starting to be installed for the pathways and the program planned for inscriptions to memorialize families and friends is underway.
-Proceeds from this program will be used for the installation of landscaping and lighting.
+- Pavers for the labyrinth are being installed for the pathways and include inscriptions to memorialize families and friends.
+Proceeds from this program will be used for the installation of landscaping and lighting and to date $3,000 have been received and are included in the total received/transferred mentioned earlier.

 In the meantime, ‘short term’ activities continue primarily consisting of the day-in and day-out challenges associated with making our campus more accommodating and safer.
-Examples are pest control, lock machinations, plumbing leaks, etc., that mainly fall under the purview of the Vestry’s buildings and grounds ministry and undying support of our Church Secretary.
+One such issue involved the removal of all the old dilapidated wooden pallets near the dumpster.
+These type activities fall under the purview of the Vestry’s Buildings and Grounds Ministry in accordance with the regular Church maintenance budget.

 Please let your Vestry members know if you have any questions or need further amplification on any aspect of this campaign.